An infinite class of quantum codes derived from duadic constacyclic codes: Background

 \subsection{Quantum stabilizer codes}

-In this section, we briefly recall the stabilizer construction of quantum error correction codes with the concentration on only linear codes.
-Generally, an $[[ n,k,d]]_2$ binary quantum code is a $2^k$ dimensional subspace of the Hilbert space $\mathbb{C}^{2^n}$, and it is capable of correcting each error of weight at most $\lfloor \frac{d-1}{2} \rfloor$.
-The most well known class of quantum codes are the stabilizer codes, which are determined by their stabilizer set \cite{Gottesman,Calderbank}, $\mathcal{S}$, an abelian subgroup of the $n$-qubit Pauli group not containing $-I_n$ \cite{EAcorrect}.
-The stabilizer code is defined as the simultaneous $+1$-eigenspace formed by the stabilizer elements.
-The commutation relationships between the elements of the stabilizer (abelian) and the fact that $-I_n\notin \mathcal{S}$ asure that the codespace is non-trivial \cite{EAcorrect}.
-The stabilizer formalism of quantum codes allows us to use classical additive codes over $\F_4$ to construct quantum codes \cite{Calderbank}.
+In this section, we briefly recall the stabilizer construction of quantum error correction codes with the concentration on only linear codes over $\F_4$.
+Generally, an $[\![n,k,d ]\!]_2$ binary quantum stabilizer code is a $2^k$ dimensional subspace of the Hilbert space $\mathbb{C}^{2^n}$, and it is capable of correcting each error of weight at most $\lfloor \frac{d-1}{2} \rfloor$.
+Each stabilizer code is determined by a stabilizer set \cite{Gottesman,Calderbank}, $\mathcal{S}$, an abelian subgroup of the $n$-qubit Pauli group not containing $-I_n$ \cite{EAcorrect}.
+The stabilizer code is defined as the simultaneous $+1$-eigenspace of the operators in $\mathcal{S}$.
+From a classical coding theory point of view, the stabilizer formalism of quantum codes allows us to use classical additive codes over $\F_4$ to construct quantum codes \cite{Calderbank}.
 A particular case of this, focusing on linear codes over $\F_4$, is stated below.

 \begin{theorem} Let $C$ be a linear $[n,k,d]_4$ code over $\F_4$ such that $C^{\bot_h}\subseteq C$.
-Then we can construct an $[[ n, 2k-n,d']]_2$ binary quantum code, where $d'$ is the minimum weight in~$C\setminus C^{\bot_h}$ in case $C^{\bot_h}\subsetneq C$ and $d'=d$ otherwise. \end{theorem}
+Then we can construct an $[\![ n, 2k-n,d' ]\!]_2$ binary quantum code, where $d'$ is the minimum weight in~$C\setminus C^{\bot_h}$ in case $C^{\bot_h}\subsetneq C$ and $d'=d$ otherwise. \end{theorem}

-\begin{proof} The proof follows from \cite[Theorem 2]{Calderbank}. \end{proof}
+\begin{proof} The proof follows from \cite[Theorem 2]{Calderbank}. $\square$\end{proof}